phillipadsmith/2014.phillipadsmith.com/_posts/2013-04-26-refections-on-40-honesty-and-acceptance.markdown

 mt_id: 2910
 ---

-When I woke this morning, the first day of my forty-first year, I thought to myself: going forward, there is one idea that will guide me in life, above all others, and that is _honesty_.
+When I woke this morning, the first day of my forty-first year, I thought to myself: going forward there is one idea that will guide me in life, above all others, and that is _honesty_.

 Call it what you will -- radical honesty, microscopic truth, total transparency, proactive honesty, or just plain ol' honesty -- but don't underestimate the change that it can bring.
 It is this one simple idea -- honesty -- that has had the most profound and lasting impact on my life this last year, and I will choose it again and again.